Find industry contacts & talent representation

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for The Grudge 3 can be found here.

 The Grudge series is based on Japanese writer and director Takashi Shimizu's Ju-on series.
-The Ju-on series includes six movies: Ju-on (aka Ju-on: The Curse) (2000) and Ju-on 2 (aka Ju-on: The Curse 2) (2000), the first one went straight to video, the second had a theatrical release only in Japan.
+The Ju-on series includes seven movies: Ju-on (aka Ju-on: The Curse) (2000) and Ju-on 2 (aka Ju-on: The Curse 2) (2000), the first one went straight to video, the second had a theatrical release only in Japan.
 Ju-on (aka Ju-on: The Grudge) (2003) was made for Japanese cinematic release and followed by Ju-on 2 (aka Ju-on: The Grudge 2) (2003).
 Two more feature films were released in 2009: Ju-on: Kuroi shôjo (Ju-on: Black Ghost) and Ju-on: Shiroi rôjo (Ju-on: White Ghost).
 In 2014, the seventh Ju-on film, Ju-on: Owari no hajimari, was released.
 The Grudge 3, is the third movie in The Grudge franchise, which begins with The Grudge (2004) and The Grudge 2 (2006).
 The Grudge 3 was scripted by screenwriter Brad Keene.

 The Grudge 3 opens with a montage of clips from the previous two movies, and there are flashbacks within the story itself.
 Without a frame of reference, however, the clips may not make sense.
 Therefore, it is advisable to see the first two Grudge movies before watching this one.
 The Grudge tells how the curse befell the Saeki family, and The Grudge 2 shows how the curse moved from Japan to Chicago.